chriswu1996/williamsgraduates/README.md

 # williamsgraduates
-Shows statistics about the gender distribution of graduated classes of Williams College
+Shows statistics about the graduating class of Williams College